 Social engineering can also be used to cause data breaches in other ways.
 For example, a scammer might enter an organisation’s premises claiming to be a delivery person and then sneak into a secure part of the building.

 What connects all these social engineering methods is that the attacker has an apparently legitimate reason for their request.
 In other words, they have a pretext to contact people – hence ‘pretexting’.

 Establishing the victim’s trust is critical to the attack’s success, so the attacker will research their target and create a plausible backstory to make themselves more credible.

-In pretexting scams, fraudsters build up a relationship with the victim to gain their trust.
+In pretexting scams, fraudsters build a relationship with the victim to gain their trust.

-In this scenario, the caller built a relationship with the victim using a backstory that was compelling enough to trick the target into handing over the information.
+In this scenario, the caller built a relationship with the victim using a compelling backstory to trick the target into handing over the information.

 Spotting an illegitimate request isn’t easy, so it’s always best to check with a colleague if in doubt.
 No matter how convincing the story, it’s important not to give out sensitive information over the phone.